-- Projects not for the benefit of female users. - Projects that are for football (soccer). - Facility planning and design. - Projects that are to upgrade or develop major stadia. - Projects that currently have an active/open grant through an ORSR grant program. - Projects solely for the upgrade or redevelopment of public toilet facilities. - Projects that commence (ie, breaking ground) prior to a Grant Agreement being finalised. - Projects that do not support active recreation and sport activities. - The repair of like-for-like replacement of facilities damaged by fire, explosion, vandalism, flood, storm or other natural disasters that are covered by insurance. - Routine or cyclical maintenance works to existing facilities. - Residential buildings including caretaker residences. - Portable infrastructure. - The purchase of recreation, entertainment, sporting, maintenance or any other equipment.
+- · Projects not for the benefit of female users. - · Projects not for the benefit of football. - · Facility planning and design. - Projects that are to upgrade or develop major stadia. - Projects that currently have an active/open grant through an ORSR grant program. - Projects solely for the upgrade or redevelopment of public toilet facilities. - Projects that commence (ie, breaking ground) prior to a Grant Agreement being finalised. - The repair of like-for-like replacement of facilities damaged by fire, explosion, vandalism, flood, storm or other natural disasters that are covered by insurance. - Routine or cyclical maintenance works to existing facilities. - · Residential buildings including caretaker residences. - Portable infrastructure. - The purchase of recreation, entertainment, sporting, maintenance or any other equipment.